Nyelandsvej: History

 In 1814, Rasmus Langeland (1767-1837) bought 22 tønder land from the Sindshvile estate.
 He used it for the construction of a country house for his own use.
 After his death, it was acquired by his son-in-law Stephan Peter Nyeland (1793-1875).
 He established part of the streets Nyelandsvej, Langelandsvej and Bentzonsvej.
 Langelandsvej was named after his wife Anne Kirstine Langeland (1798-1823).

 Myelandsvej was extended in 1883-84.
 The name Nyelandsvej was officially adopted as a public road name on 17 April 1994.
-The section ordre Fasanvej-Nyelands Plads was called Bergersvej until 1900.
+The section Nordre Fasanvej-Nyelands Plads was called Bergersvej until 1900.